Eurydia/notes-on-clean-programming-language/docs/the-stdenv-module/stdchar.md

 # StdChar

-This module can be imported individually or as a part of the *Standard Environment*.
+This module can be imported directly or as a part of the `Standard Environment`.
 It defines many critical operations and functions on the character type.

 Visit [StdChar](https://cloogle.org/src/#base-stdenv/StdChar;icl;line=1) on Cloogle for source code of this module.

 ## Units

-Neither of these unit characters are printable but they facilitate *character addition* and *character subtraction* operators.
+Neither of these unit characters are printable but they facilitate `character addition` and `character subtraction` operators.

 ### Zero character